cbriguet/logstats/README.md

 # Logstats
 Automated classification of unstructured log records

-This Python script can be used to automatically discover message types from sample log files.
-It uses the Levenshtein distance for measuring the difference between two sequences.
+This Python script can automatically discover message types from sample log files.
+It supports the Levenshtein distance and  Trend Micro Locality Sensitive Hash (TLSH) methods for measuring the similarity between two sequences.

 ## Prerequisites
 ```